twangnh/Distilling-Object-Detectors/README.md

 We have proposed a general distillation approach for anchor based object detection model to get enhanced small student model with the knowledge of large teacher model, which is othorgonal and can be further combined with other model compression method like quantization and pruning.

 We release the code for distilling shufflenet based detector and **VGG11** based **Faster R-CNN**, this code repository implements **Faster R-CNN** imitation based on [pytorch-faster-rcnn](https://github.com/jwyang/faster-rcnn.pytorch).
-Refer to [Distilling-ShuffleDet](https://github.com/twangnh/Distilling-Object-Detectors-Shuffledet) for tensorflow code of toy Shufflenet based detector imitation
+Check [Distilling-ShuffleDet](https://github.com/twangnh/Distilling-Object-Detectors-Shuffledet) for tensorflow code of Shufflenet based detector imitation.

 ## TODO
 We have accumulated the following to-do list, which we hope to complete in the near future